A hawk came to our house today.

 Our garden went silent.

 Teeming and singing ceased.
 The frogs and the fish discreetly and immediately plunged to bottom of the pool.
 The chittering condo birds chittered not.
 The squirrels kept their vulgar opinions to themselves.
 Dogs on the street stopped barking.
-Sirens and cars all instantly became hybrids and made no sounds.
+Trump stopped tweeting.
+Sirens and cars all instantly became hybrid vehicles and made no sounds.

 I held my breath.